Hyundai Ioniq 5 review – cutting-edge EV with retro looks is now even better

 In-depth reviews

-Thanks to these dimensions, the distance between the front and rear axles and the flat floor, there's masses of space inside.
+Its dimensions remain unchanged, and thanks to the distance between the front and rear axles and the flat floor, there's masses of space inside.
 Rear space is almost limo-like, the boot measures 527 litres and the Ioniq 5 can even tow a respectable amount, making it surprisingly practical.
 The interior also feels as modern as you'd expect, with twin digital screens for driving information and media or navigation.
 They can't quite match the Tesla Model Y for sheer wow factor but they're crisp, intuitive and offer plenty of connectivity.

-There's a range of battery and motor options available, starting with an entry-level 58kWh battery and single 168bhp motor powering the rear wheels for up to 238 miles on a charge.
-Step up to the 77kWh battery – which grew slightly during 2022 – and range improves, with the most efficient version capable of up to 315 miles.
-Power is also upped to 225bhp, cutting the 0-62mph time to 7.3 seconds.
-Alternatively, this battery is also available with dual motors, 321bhp and the ability to get from 0-62mph in just 5.1 seconds.
+There's a range of battery and motor options available, starting with an entry-level 63kWh (up from 58kWh) battery and single 168bhp motor powering the rear wheels for up to 273 miles (a 35-mile improvement).
+Step up to the 84kWh (up from 77kWh) battery and range improves, with the most efficient version capable of up to 354 miles – up from 315 before.
+Power is also upped to 225bhp, cutting the 0-62mph time to 7.5 seconds.
+Alternatively, this battery is also available with dual motors, 321bhp and the ability to get from 0-62mph in just 5.3 seconds.

-All versions come with ultra-fast 800V charging, allowing for a 10-80% top-up in less than 20 minutes at a compatible 350kW public charging station.
-Up until now, this has only been seen in range-topping luxury EVs like the Porsche Taycan.
-Pick the hotted-up Hyundai Ioniq 5 N – which we’ve reviewed in-depth separately – and the hatchback is transformed into an enthusiast’s car arguably even more fun to drive than the Porsche.
+All versions come with ultra-fast 800V charging at up to 260kW, allowing for a 10-80% top-up in less than 20 minutes at a compatible 350kW public charging station.
+Up until the Ioniq 5 launched, this has only been seen in range-topping luxury EVs like the Porsche Taycan.
+Pick the hotted-up Hyundai Ioniq 5 N which we’ve reviewed in-depth separately, and the hatchback is transformed into an enthusiast’s car arguably even more fun to drive than the Porsche.

-On top of choosing your preferred battery configuration, there are also three distinct trim levels to choose from: Premium, Ultimate and the range-topping Namsan Edition.
-Each offers an ascending level of equipment, however, even base ‘Premium’ cars live up to their name, with kit such as part-leather heated seats, 64-colour ambient lighting and a reversing camera.
+On top of choosing your preferred battery configuration, there are also five distinct trim levels to choose from: Advance, Premium, N Line, Ultimate and the range-topping N Line S. Each offers an ascending level of equipment, however, even base ‘Advance’ cars live up to their name, with kit such as 19-inch alloy wheels, a 12.3-inch infotainment screen and heated leather steering wheel.